 Over a period of six months the students participating in the competition focused on International Sales Law and Arbitration Law and had to prove their research abilities, excellent argumentation and quick learning skills, as well as their ability to work in a team.

 The students jointly drafted two complex English memoranda which were presented to an international jury.
 Subsequently, they focused on developing concise and detailed presentations of the legal arguments.

 Practice pleadings, exercises and preparatory competitions for the Moot Court in Vienna are regularly held in different European cities.

 Participation in the VIS Moot Court is only possible after the completion of the course at the Europa-Institut.

-To everyone's great surprise, the team donated half of their prize money to the new team, which will be taking part in VIS Moot's 25th VIS Moot in 2018, so that they can participate in even more pre-moots.
-We wish the new team all the best and thank the "old" team for their generous donation!
+Just like last year, the team immediately donated half of its prize money to the new team, which will participate in the 26th Willem C. Vis International Commercial Arbitration Moot in 2019, so that they can participate in even more Pre-Moots.
+We wish the new team all the best and thank the "old" team for the generous donation!

 In 2018, the "Willem C. Vis International Commercial Arbitration Moot" competition took place for the 25th time in Vienna.
 Saarland University once again sent a team of four to Vienna to represent plaintiffs and defendants before an international jury of over 360 teams from all over the world in English in fictitious arbitration proceedings.